-I'm standing in the middle of bar that once refused me entry because I had a soccer scarf in my bag, swigging tequila.
+I'm standing in the middle of bar that once refused me entry because I had a football scarf in my bag, swigging tequila.

 Beginning to feel the warm embrace of Central America, it's time for the final hack.

-Over the past 12 months, I've lost two wallets and had two phones mugged.
-I've also lost one bike helmet, four sets of headphones, a metro card, three bags of clothes, and multiple other bits and bobs while out drinking.
+Over the past 12 months I've lost two wallets, had two phones mugged, lost one bike helmet, four sets of headphones, a Young Person's Railcard, three bags of clothes and multiple other bits and bobs while out drinking.
 So, naturally, I was drawn to this one.

-I'm in the toilet, decanting a sun-cream bottle and making my very own time capsule containing a passport photo, $24.89, a spare bike key, some tobacco, an open train ticket to Redditch—a neighboring small town in England—and my phone number, to call if found.
+I'm in the toilet, decanting a sun cream bottle and making my very own time capsule, containing a passport photo, £20, a spare bike key, some tobacco, an open train ticket to Redditch and my phone number, to call if found.